-SocialBoost aims at supporting creation of Civic Startups, developing Volunteer Network, development of Open Government Data.
+SocialBoost aims at developing and supporting creation of Civic Startups, developing Volunteer Network, development of Open Government Data.

 …the creation of tools created that address issues of the public concern

 …with individuals who want to get involved in initiatives to develop ICT applications for wide civic engagement